 Want to watch a maestro mezcalero judge ABV by perlas?
 Or sample puntas and pechuga in a palenque?
-We’ve created this resource page to help you tour mezcal country and connect with local guides who can create incredible experiences that help visitors understand not only where mezcal comes from and how mezcal is made, but how that intersects with Mexican art, food, and communities.
-If you want to brush up on mezcal facts before your trip, check out Mezcal 101.
+We’ve created this resource page to help you plan a tour mezcal country and connect with local guides who can create incredible experiences that will give you a depper understanding of where mezcal comes from, how mezcal is made, and how the spirit intersects with Mexican art, food, and communities.
+You’ll sample some of the world’s best mezcal as you take a deep dive into Mexican culture and history.

 All Mezcal Tour Destinations